Efon845939/EcoScan/docs/points-logic.md

 3. **Receipt Verification Bonus:**
     * If a user successfully scans a receipt to verify their daily activities, they receive a **500% bonus** on top of the base points (not the provisional points).
     * **Example:** A score of 8 gives a base of `8 * 2.5 = 20` points.
 The bonus is `20 * 5 = 100` points.
 The provisional points are replaced.

+4. **Second Chance Bonus:**
+    * If a user receives a penalty, they can perform one of the AI-recommended actions and submit photo proof.
+    * If the action is verified, the penalty is reversed, and they are awarded an additional **+15 points**.

 ---